 The recent survey of the chiropractic examiners practices we saw that 9 percent of the chiropractic doctors practice privately other than chiropractic offices, which also holds 7.8 percent who work in an integrated healthcare facility.
 In a collaborative model that has been proposed to deal with the complexity underlying the different human conditions.
 The models can be complex, and varying, with a structure, process, and with different outcomes.

 - The use of a collaborative approach results in the blurring of certain roles and responsibilities for the treatment of patients and when it comes to dealing with different billing scenarios.

 - An inter-professional process of communication means that we have to deal with decision making which enables the process of communication for decision making.

 - With interaction, there would be an increase in the inter-professional skills for communication and decisions making that enable spreading the shared knowledge and skills.

-Although for the chiropractic practice there is a growing evidence that collaborating with a growing number of primary care physician or with an integration of the of multidisciplinary care environment we could successfully result into a co-management of the patients which results into environment which can help in engaging the good communication, patient interest, and openness to discussion.
+Although for the chiropractic practice there is growing evidence that collaborating with a growing number of primary care physicians or with an integration of the of multidisciplinary care environment we could successfully result into a co-management of the patients which results into the environment which can help in engaging the good communication, patient interest, and openness to discussion.
 With the co-management, it has also been found that under a human condition of musculoskeletal condition we have better cooperation between the parties.

 There also have been reports of patient care being affected when it comes to collaborative care.
 The setting has made patients reluctant to approach the care as the poor information setting sets in through which patient information gets fragmented and the quality of patient care tumbles down.
 Though a collaborative approach can be a better form of patient care we still need to adhere to various factors where we can convey the required information when the requirement arises or during the time when a patient goes through a treatment phase.